 Based in Sydney, Gillian was the first female National Sales Director at Pacific Magazines, where she managed more than 100 employees.
 She then worked as the Executive Sales Director at News Corp, and has spent more than 10 years as an entrepreneur founding and working with major consulting businesses.
 She knows her stuff.

 From Gillian’s leadership training, over a quarter of participants are promoted within 12 months of doing the program.
 She’s passionate about executive coaching, saying that it “empowers women to take their careers back in their own hands”.

 While we talk about gender parity in the workplace, women are still missing out on promotions that would move their career forward.

-This is one of the barriers to advancement that Gillian’s Women’s Career Advancement program works through, schooling women leaders in improving their ability to communicate their value to their organisation.
+This is one of the barriers to advancement that Gillian’s Women’s RISE Program works through, schooling women leaders in improving their ability to communicate their value to their organisation.
 Something men don’t seem to have a problem with.

 “The only one who cares about your career, as Carol Bartz the former CEO of Yahoo has said, is you and your mum!
 You have to own your career,” says Gillian.
 “Don’t wait for someone to notice you.
 You have to be agile and understand the business landscape.”

 Very often women don’t have the assertiveness required to push themselves forward with their senior stakeholder management or they haven’t developed the strategic nous to even know what that might look like.